 Best Practices To Succeed With In-Kind Collection

 Every agency has the fundamental need to succeed with In-Kind collection to renew their grant every year.
 Succeeding in this regard requires best practices such as having the right manager for In-Kind collection and implementing a good reporting system.
-Someone with proper time management skills and the capability to encourage relationships with other organizations, communities, schools, and people who possess the abilities and resources to provide support to the program.

 It is also important to implement a good reporting system, that allows the In-Kind manager to review the information available at any time, analyze it and get to accurate conclusions about the program performance and needs.
 This will also allow them to have more frequent and clear communication with their directors to develop a plan that helps the agency to achieve its goals.